-Section 5.38(e)(2)(iii) (similar to § 159.10) would expressly require a savings association to have reasonable policies and procedures to preserve the limited liability of the savings association and its operating subsidiaries.
+Section 5.38(e)(2)(iv)(A) (similar to § 159.10) expressly requires a savings association to have reasonable policies and procedures to preserve the limited liability of the savings association and its operating subsidiaries.
+Section 5.38(e)(5) sets forth the operating subsidiary application requirements for savings associations.